 However, it wasn't until 1916 that a country, Germany, implemented DST; the United States adopted it in 1918.

 Moreover, it's unclear whether DST actually saves energy.
 Several studies, including a 1998 study in Indiana and a 2000 study in Australia, showed no energy savings from DST, Live Science previously reported.
 However, in 2018, researchers published a review of 44 studies looking at any link between DST and energy use.
 Their meta-analysis showed a slight decrease (0.34%) in electricity use on days where DST applied, according to their study published in The Energy Journal.

 Regardless, DST persists despite dozens of bills introduced in state legislatures over the years to end it.
 Two states, Hawaii and Arizona, don't observe the time change, although Navajo Nation, in northeastern Arizona, does, according to NASA.

 What's more, DST in the United States doesn't match up with clock changes in Europe, which stopped observing "summer time" for the year on Oct.
 27. Europe will start following summer time again on March 29, 2020.

 Daylight saving comes with its fair share of problems.
 A 2017 study in the in the Journal of Experimental Criminology showed that assault rates are higher on the Monday following the end of daylight saving time, compared with the Monday after that.
 Moreover, on the Monday following the spring time change, people are more likely to have heart attacks than on Mondays surrounding that date, another study found.

 Traffic accidents also increase on the Mondays after both the fall and spring time changes, a 2001 study in the journal Sleep Medicine found.

-However you spend your extra hour, remember this: Your pets don't know about the time change, so be kind to them: they may get hungry an hour earlier, Live Science reported in 2011.
+However you spend your extra hour, remember this: Your pets don't know about the time change, so be kind to them: they may get hungry an hour earlier, Live Science previously reported.